project-forth-works/project-forth-works/Data-Structures/Primitive-Circular-Buffer/README.md

 # Primitive Circular Buffer

-uh 2021-07-29
+uh 2021-12-11

 ## Idea

 In a typical embedded application sensor readouts need to be stored in memory for processing.
 Because of memory limitations it might be reasonable to just store the latest data and remove old sensor readings.
 This can be done with a *Circular Buffer*.

 A **primitive circular buffer** is a general data structure that can hold a fixed number of entries.
-That fixed number is often called the *capacity* of the buffer and named *k*.
+That fixed number is often called the *capacity* of the buffer and named *k*[^1].

+[^1]: The use of the letter k is common in mathematics to name an integer parameter of fixed value.

 Entries are stored one after the other in a primitive circular buffer typically based on their age: Oldest first, younger entries later.
 When the capacity k is reached the oldest value is overwritten by the youngest.
 So in the buffer you have access to the youngest k entries.